Mountain gorilla: Conservation

 A collaborative management process has had some success in the Bwindi Impenetrable National Park.
 The forest was designated a national park in 1991; this occurred with little community consultation and the new status prohibited local people from accessing resources within the park as well as reducing economic opportunities.
 Subsequently, a number of forest fires were deliberately lit and threats were made to the gorillas.
 To counteract this, three schemes to provide benefits from the existence of forest communities and involving the local community in park management were developed.
 They included agreements allowing the controlled harvesting of resources in the park, receipt of some revenue from tourism, and establishment of a trust fund partly for community development.
 Tension between people and the park has thus been reduced and now there is more willingness to take part in gorilla protection.
 Surveys of community attitudes conducted by CARE show a steadily increasing proportion of people in favour of the park.
 Moreover, there have been no cases of deliberate burning and the problem of snares in these areas has been reduced.

 While community-based conservation bears out individual analysis, there are significant overlaps between active and theoretical conservation and a discussion of the two as halves of a whole seems more constructive.
 For example, in 2002, Rwanda's national parks went through a restructuring process.
 The director of the IGCP, Eugène Rutagarama, stated that "They got more rangers on better salaries, more radios, more patrol cars and better training in wildlife conservation.
 They also built more shelters in the park, from which rangers could protect the gorillas".
 The funding for these types of improvements usually comes from tourism - in 2008, approximately 20,000 tourists visited gorilla populations in Rwanda, generating around $8 million in revenue for the parks.

 According to the Director of UNESCO, Audrey Azoulay, "As we have seen in Rwanda, species conservation succeeds when local communities are placed at the heart of the conservation strategy.
 Biodiversity protection measures must go hand in hand with measures that meet the needs of these local communities".
 In Rwanda, it costs $1,500 per person to come and see the gorillas.
 Under Rwandan law, 10% of this revenue must be returned to the community, which represents around €10 million invested in building schools, roads and drinking water supplies.
-As Audrey Azoulay explains, in 1980 there were just 250 mountain gorillas, today there are 1,063 - and 80% of them in Rwanda.
+As Audrey Azoulay explains, in 1980 there were just 250 mountain gorillas, as of 2025, there are 1,063 – and 80% of them in the Virunga Mountains of the DRC, Rwanda and Uganda.

 In Uganda too, tourism is seen as a "high value activity that generates enough revenue to cover park management costs and contribute to the national budget of the Uganda Wildlife Authority."
 Furthermore, tourist visits which are conducted by park rangers also allow censuses of gorilla sub-populations to be undertaken concurrently.

 In addition to tourism, other measures for conservation of the sub-population can be taken such as ensuring connecting corridors between isolated areas to make movement between them easier and safer.